Are We Headed Toward a Cashless Future? – Maven’s Virtual Ideation Panel Asks Industry Insiders

 Participants focused on ways our current and future financial landscape may be influenced by other societal, demographic and technological trends, like biometrics and the automation of jobs.
 The majority of participants concluded that nations should retain their own currency and develop more concrete international agreements regarding security standards.

 Key predictions and outcomes from the discussion will be dispersed across strategic media channels and will be made publicly available for review (all rights reserved).
 The Virtual Ideation Panel will remain online for interested parties to read through in full and includes an infographic outlining key insights.
-Organizations and members of the media interested in utilizing the content should for publishing details.
+Organizations and members of the media interested in utilizing the content should contact Maven for publishing details.
 The uniquely transparent conversation was moderated by expert facilitator, Jayesh Patel.
 Participants included:

 - Ramesh Lekshmynarayanan, Managing Principal at Green Catapult, Inc.